 Considering the fact that commercial renovations can take anywhere from a couple of months to over a year, depending on the size of the office and the scope of the renovations, a transition space is likely to prove to be essential for most companies and commercial building owners who want to make some changes.

 Tornado damage, hurricane damage, fire damage and flood damage are no longer just fears that live somewhere in the back of your mind and never come to pass.
 Damage from natural disasters is common.
-And because of a wide variety of factors and a changing climate, these disasters are becoming more common.
+And because of a wide variety of factors, including climate change, these disasters are becoming more common.

 When wildfires burn entire neighborhoods in the Western United States, hurricanes strike the East Coast and floods wash away entire city blocks in low-lying coastal areas, people and businesses are displaced.
 In just the same way people need a place to live when natural disasters strike, companies need a place to operate if they want to continue doing business.

-Disaster relief response can take months — sometimes years.
-Most companies don’t have the kind of cash reserves it would take to cease operations for that long, and their employees certainly don’t want to miss their income for an extended period of time.
+Disaster response can take months — sometimes years.
+Most companies don’t have the kind of cash reserves it would take to cease operations for that long, and their employees certainly don’t want to miss their income for that long.
 Once the smoke has cleared, the rain has stopped or the flood waters have subsided, setting up a swing space may be the only way to get back in business in a timely manner.

-Whether a company is moving to save on commercial lease costs, house more employees or operate in a more strategic location, the move is going to disrupt the day-to-day operations employees are accustomed to.
+Whether a company is moving to save on commercial lease costs, house more employees or operate in a more strategic location, the move is going to be disruptive to the day-to-day operations employees are accustomed to.
 That’s almost always going to result in a loss of productivity and revenue.

-A transition space or commercial modular building offers a way to mitigate the damage.
+A transition space offers a way to mitigate the damage.
 Instead of letting two commercial leases overlap for months to get the new space work-ready or keeping everyone at home for a week or more while the move happens, companies can set up a swing space to allow their employees to keep working while the move is going on.

 In some cases, companies may find that they have occasional influxes of employees at one location or another.
 This might be due to major new deals or clients coming in or seasonal ramping up of work, such as tax season for CPA firms.